≡ Menu

 Myositis Defined:

-Myositis is a condition whereby the muscle that you used to move your body becomes inflamed.
-Typically, this condition will be broken down further into one of two types, including Polymyositis and Dermatomyositis.
-Both Polymyositis and Dermatomyositis will cause a patient to suffer from muscle weakness; only Dermatomyositis will include additional skin rashes as well.
+Myositis is when the muscles you use to move your body become inflamed.
+Typically, this condition will be broken down further into one of two types: Polymyositis and Dermatomyositis.
+Polymyositis and Dermatomyositis will cause a patient to suffer from muscle weakness; only Dermatomyositis will include additional skin rashes.

 Common symptoms of Myositis may include: